Imus Heritage Park

 The National Historical Commission of the Philippines recognizes the Imus Heritage Park as a National Historic Landmark through Resolution No. 5 of May 26, 1993.
 The park has also been a venue for National Flag Day commemorations.

 The park covers an area of 5 ha, purportedly at the site where the Battle of Alapan occurred.
 It also features a 35.05 m flagpole, which used to be the old Independence Flagpole in Rizal Park in Manila.
 In 2019, a sanctum of Katipunan revolutionary flags was unveiled at the National Flag Shrine.

-A 10 m sculpture, Inang Laya ('Mother of Freedom'), created by visual artist Sandro Pakingan Castrillo, was introduced in 2020 and formally inaugurated on May 28, 2023.
+A 10 m sculpture, Inang Laya (lit.
+'Mother of Freedom'), created by visual artist Sandro Pakingan Castrillo, was introduced in 2020 and formally inaugurated on May 28, 2023.
 The statue is located at the center of the amphitheater in that area.